-Today's UV index in Mackay, Australia will be up to 5.6, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Mackay, Australia will be up to 6.1, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Mackay has a UV index that is generally high, often reaching 10 or more during summer months.
 This means the sun's rays are very strong, especially in the middle of the day.